jmompi1/ASD-conserved/doc/checkin-1114.md

 **New progress since last submission (4 pts)**
 Since our last submission we have analyzed the raw Drosophila brain single-cell RNA seq data (Drosophila_single-cell_analysis.R), labelled the three primary cell types, and generated UMAPs of the expression of 5 of our original 6 genes.
 One gene was not in the annotation file the authors used when alligning their data so it doens't seem to be present in the data.

-Here is how we determined the identities of the 19 clusters generated.
+Here is how we cleaned the data and determined the identities of the 19 clusters generated.

 **Quality control:**
 Selected cells where nFeature_RNA > 1500, nFeature_RNA < 4000 & the percent of mitochondrial genes was less than 10 %